-- Redirecting the \$40M contribution from HCTRA surplus revenue from the Flood Control Trust fund to Commissioners Subdivision Drainage projects, eligible under Texas Transportation Code Section 284.0031. - Allocating \$200M in bond funding to improve neighborhood drainage, which will decrease flooding risk in neighborhoods, while improving the resiliency of the transportation network during disasters. - Providing \$885K to Flood Control for CDBG support, project delivery, and administrative requirements.
+- Redirecting the \$40M contribution from HCTRA surplus revenue from the Flood Control Trust fund to Commissioners Subdivision Drainage projects, eligible under Texas Transportation Code Section 284.0031. - Allocating \$200M in bond funding to improve neighborhood drainage, which will decrease flooding risk in neighborhoods, while improving the resiliency of the transportation network during disasters. - Providing \$885K to Flood Control for CDBG support, project delivery, and administrative requirements. - Allocating \$400K to continue the next phase of work on Flood Control's Asset Management Program to equitably and efficiently manage maintenance.

-\ The Flood Control District and the 2018 Flood Control Bond Program are funded through a separate Flood Control-specific tax rate.
+^{} The Flood Control District and the 2018 Flood Control Bond Program are funded through a separate Flood Control-specific tax rate.

-- Allocating \$400K to continue the next phase of work on Flood Control's Asset Management Program to manage maintenance equitably and efficiently. - Allocating \$7.7M in General Fund reserves to relocate households living in communities with a history of severe, repetitive flooding and that are ineligible for federal disaster recovery funds.
+Allocating \$7.7M in General Fund reserves in order to relocate households living in communities with a history of severe, repetitive flooding and that are ineligible for federal disaster recovery funds.

-Below is an overview of actuals for FY22 and SFY22, as well as the Adopted FY23 Budget and the FY24 Adopted Budget for each department within the Flooding goal area.
+Below is an overview of actuals for FY22 and SFY22, as well as the Adopted FY23 Budget and the FY24 Proposed Budget for each department within the Flooding goal area.

-Department Name FY22 Actuals SFY22 Actuals FY23 Adopted FY24 Adopted Flooding Flood Control District 96,638,816 57,824,609 114,000,000 128,200,000 Total 96,638,816 57,824,609 114,000,000 128,200,000
+Department Name FY22 Actuals SFY22 Actuals FY23 Adopted FY24 Proposed Flooding Flood Control District 96,638,816 57,824,609 114,000,000 \$128,200,000 Total 96,638,816 57,824,609 114,000,000 \$128,200,000

-\The Flood Control District utilizes Fund 2890 for their Operation & Maintenance budget.
+^{}The Flood Control District utilizes Fund 2890 for their Operation & Maintenance budget.